JosephThePatrician/Neural-Network-from-scratch/README.md

 # Neural-Network-from-scratch
-Neural Network on C++ with only standard libraries.
+Neural Network on C++ using only standard libraries.

 File [network.h](nn/network.h) implements basic instruments for neural networks, like arrays, layers, network, backpropagation with gradient descent and etc.